-Fly or Die* is the compositional outlet of trumpeter, composer, and (now) vocalist, Jaimie Branch.
-Branch, originally from Chicago and now Brooklyn based, has worked for many years as a sideman and has lead many bands/ensembles in Chicago, Baltimore, and New York.
-With the release of her debut album as a leader, Fly or Die (IARC 011) in 2017, and the surprise success of that album, she has catapulted onto the main stages of many jazz festivals at home and abroad.
-The New York Times featured Branch in an article about women jazz instrumentalists in December 2017 and then the following week named her album #4 on the “Best Albums of 2017” year end list.
-NPR’s jazz critic’s poll awarded Fly or Die best debut of 2017 and NPR music cited Fly or Die in the top 50 albums of 2017 (#47) calling the album “both a fully formed statement and a bolt out of the blue.”
+FLY or DIE is the compositional outlet of trumpeter, composer, and vocalist, Jaimie Branch.
+Branch, originally from Chicago and now Brooklyn-based, has worked for many years as a sideman and lead many bands and ensembles in Chicago, Baltimore, and New York.
+With the release of her debut album as a leader, Fly or Die in 2017, and the surprise success of that album, she has catapulted onto the main stages of many jazz festivals at home and abroad.
+The New York Times featured Branch in an article about women jazz instrumentalists in December 2017 and then the following week named her album #4 on the “Best Albums of 2017” year-end list.
+NPR’s jazz critic’s poll awarded Fly or Die best debut of 2017 and NPR music cited it in the top 50 albums of 2017 (#47) calling the album “both a fully formed statement and a bolt out of the blue.”
 The album was also featured on Bandcamp Daily and in the Wire (top ten albums of 2017), Jazztimes, The Los Angeles Times, Stereogum, Aquarium Drunkard, and more.
-Rolling Stone named Branch in the June 2017 article 10 New Artists You Need to Know—a feat for sure for a jazz musician—saying “[Fly or Die] Sounds like Art Ensemble of Chicago jamming at an art punk loft.”
+Rolling Stone Magazine named Branch in the June 2017 article 10 New Artists You Need to Know saying “[Fly or Die] Sounds like Art Ensemble of Chicago jamming at an art punk loft.”

 Jaimie Branch — Trumpet